-This pin is used to synchronise slower peripheral devices with fast microprocessor.
+This pin used for synchronize slower peripheral devices with fast microprocessor.
 A low value causes the microprocessor to enter into wait state.
 The microprocessor remains in wait state until the input at this pin goes high.

 HOLD (Pin 38 (Input)):

-HOLD pin is used to request the microprocessor for DMA transfer.
+HOLD pin mainly used to request the microprocessor for DMA transfer.
 A high signal on this pin is a request to microprocessor to relinquish the hold on buses.
-This request is sent by DMA controller.
+This request come form DMA controller.
 Intel 8257 and Intel 8237 are two DMA controllers.

 HLDA (Pin 39 (Output)):

 HLDA stands for Hold Acknowledge.
 The microprocessor uses this pin to acknowledge the receipt of HOLD signal.
-When HLDA signal goes high, address bus, data bus, RD, WR, IO/M pins are tri-stated.
+When HLDA signal goes high, address bus, data bus, RD, WR, IO/M pins become tri-stated.
 This means they are cut-off from external environment.
 The control of these buses goes to DMA Controller.
-Control remains at DMA Controller until HOLD is held high.
+Control remains at DMA Controller until HOLD become high.
 When HOLD goes low, HLDA also goes low and the microprocessor takes control of the busses.

 VSS and VCC (Pin 20 (Input) and Pin 40 (Input)):

-At VCC +5V power supply is connected.
-Ground signal is connected to VSS.
++5V power supply connected to VCC .
+Ground signal connected to VSS.